 1. Best Original Desert Boot: Clarks Desert Boot

 There’s no complete article about anything desert boot related without talking about THE desert boot: Clarks!
-There’s over eighty years of history in this design alone.
+As one of the best boots for men, there’s over eighty years of history in this design alone.

 Clarks Desert Boot Highlights